3F/hMSBuild/Readme.md

 ## Why hMSBuild ?

-*because you need access to msbuild tools...*
+*because you need simple access to msbuild tools and more...*

 It based on **GetNuTool core** https://github.com/3F/GetNuTool, and initially it was a more simplified msbuild-helper as part of this tool.
-But with latest changes from MS -_- we extracted this into new project for more support of all this.
+But with latest changes from MS we extracted this into new project for more support of all this.

 ### Features

-1 batch file and no anything else for your happy build.
+**1 batch file and no anything else** for your happy build.

 Combine with your other available scripts or just type `hMSBuild <args to msbuild.exe>` and have fun.
 Start with `hMSBuild -?`

 ### What supports ?

 * Versions from VS2017+
-    * https://github.com/Microsoft/vswhere/issues/41 - Currently it solves our problem **only** for online machines.
-That is, you should have internet connection if you want to use msbuild from VS2017+.
-Otherwise you should manualy provide `vswhere.exe`.
-But we also have **[a good news](https://github.com/Microsoft/vswhere/issues/41#issuecomment-291943221)**: finally the `vswhere.exe` will be provided with updates of VS in future.
+    * Full support even if you still have no any [local `vswhere.exe`](https://github.com/Microsoft/vswhere/issues/41) [[?](https://github.com/Microsoft/vswhere/issues/41)]

 * Versions from VS2015, VS2013, .NET Framework
-    * Still easy to find even for offline.

 ## Usage